 Honors College attracts some of the top students in the country—and the top professors at Southern Miss!
 The faculty who teach honors classes are enthusiastic about the subjects they teach, and also about helping their students succeed.
 Because of our smaller class sizes, you'll have a chance to get to know your professors as well as your classmates.
 Learn more about our unique curriculum!

 We believe in learning inside and outside the classroom.
 Whether it's a voodoo tour of New Orleans, exploring the waters off the Gulf Coast, checking out Hattiesburg's famous Civil Rights sites, exploring a local museum, visiting the CDC in Atlanta, or hunkering down in an archive with a box of historical letters and photographs, Honors Scholars are always on the go!

 All students admitted to the Honors College students will receive some form of financial support.
 Entering freshmen will automatically receive the Honors Scholar Award, and rising juniors will receive the Honors Keystone Scholar Award when they begin the Keystone curriculum.
-In addition, entering freshmen with a composite ACT score of 30 or above will be placed into competition for the Honors College Discovery Scholarship and the Honors College Presidential Scholarship.
+In addition, all students applying as freshmen will be placed into competition for the Honors College Discovery Scholarship and the Honors College Presidential Scholarship.
 Visit our Scholarships page for more information.